kandoruus/litehouse-test-project/README.md

 - Add error handling for API requests.
 - Support offline caching of results.
 - The description text styling currently feels very generic, I would work on making it stand out more.
+- Clean up the AppState by better separating concerns.
+For instance, potentially moving the "goToPage" methods to a separate AppController.